The Best Places to See the Northern Lights

 With minimal light pollution there's a good chance to witness the Northern Lights at Hotel Ranga in winter and it features in our Northern Lights Safari across Iceland.
 During these months the hotel provides Aurora forecasts and wake up calls so guests don’t miss out on viewings.
 Witness the Northern Lights and Midnight Sun from the glass walled restaurant, the balcony from your room or suite or even from one of the geothermal powered hot tubs between the hotel and its namesake, the River Ranga.

 A truly unique retreat where you can stay in your own traditional turf house ‘Torfhus’ offering a superb level of quirky luxury in this very special location.
-These two-bedroom properties, centerd around the Langhus where you can enjoy personalized dining, also benefit from their own private geothermally heated hot tub, making this a wonderful place of relaxation.
+These two-bedroom properties, centered around the Langhus where you can enjoy personalized dining, also benefit from their own private geothermally heated hot tub, making this a wonderful place of relaxation.
 Due to its remote location in Southern Iceland, you are perfectly placed to spot the Northern Lights during the winter months.

 Finland (North, Finnish Lapland)